mikkohei13/airflow/readme.md

     * private_latitude
     * private_longitude
 * Copy-paste the visible observation to another sheet
 * Check that there are no semicolons (;) in the data.
-If there are, replace them with something else.
+If there are (in place names), replace them with something else.
-* Save that sheet as UTF-8 CSV
+* Save that sheet as Unicode text (it will be UTF-16)
 * Edit the file with VS Code
-   * Check that there are no extra semicolons at the end of the rows . there often are on the *last row* (Pandas wants that all rows have exactly 6 columns)
+   * Check that there are no extra semicolons at the end of the rows.
+There often are on the *last row* (Pandas wants that all rows have exactly 6 columns)
    * Remove empty rows at the bottom
    * Replace semicolons with tabs
+* Save the file as UTF-8
 * Change file extension to .tsv
-* Place file to dags/inaturalist/privatedata/latest.tsv
+* Place file to dags/inaturalist/privatedata/latest.tsv (remove or archive the old datafile(s) in that directory)
+* Double-check that Git does not see the file, by running git status
 * Test by running inat_manual on Airflow, without filters and with very recent data
 * Update all data by running inat_manual on Airflow, with filters:
    * inat_MANUAL_production_latest_obsId = 0